-Verna Barbara Robertson Vels was born on 13 June 1933 in Reitz in the Free State.
+Verna Barbara Robertson Vels (13 June 1933 - 21 August 2014) was born in Reitz in the Free State.
 She also matriculated there in 1951, after which she attended the University of Pretoria.
 In 1954 she completed a BA Degree, majoring in Afrikaans and Dutch, English and Art History.
 She started working at the SABC in Durban in December 1954 as a radio presenter.
 She would be involved in the radio and television industry for the rest of her professional life.

 She was transferred to Johannesburg in 1963 where she was responsible for the SABC’s women, childrens and art programming.
 In 1968 she worked in Hilversum in the Netherlands for Radio South Africa’s foreign service.
 In the mid-1970s she shifted her attention from radio to television.
 She started out in television as a director, but by the time of her retirement in 1993 she was the woman with the highest executive position in the South African television industry.